shreyasharma98/smallWebApplications/liveTimerApp/Readme.md

- The Application demonstrates the Live time according to Indian Standard Time(IST) The Page Foormed Using : HTML, CSS
+ The Application demonstrates the Live time according to Indian Standard Time(IST) The Page designed Using : HTML, CSS